 This edition of the IPCC covers cost data for the year 2023.
-Given the high level of expertise and detailed industry input required list (see Figure 2).
-The cost of labor was also highest in Italy (0.97 to produce the report, the process was extended to allow for the USD/kg), followed by the USA (0.69 USD/kg) and Korea (0.54 USD/ necessary engagement of industry specialists under exceptionally demanding conditions in the last two years.
+Given the high level of expertise and detailed industry input required to produce the report, the process was extended to allow for the necessary engagement of industry specialists under exceptionally demanding conditions in the last two years.

-deepen the analysis as the report now includes Uzbekistan and introduces a detailed calculation of the carbon footprint associated with each textile product covered, assessed across the full value chain.
-The report still presents comparative insights on cost continuous open width (COW) processes also reveals significant structures, covering cost factors, manufacturing costs, and total production costs, across the spinning, draw texturing, weaving, knitting, and finishing segments.
+This extended timeline eventually provided an opportunity to deepen the analysis as the report now includes Uzbekistan and introduces a detailed calculation of the carbon footprint associated with each textile product covered, assessed across the full value chain.
+The report still presents comparative insights on cost structures, covering cost factors, manufacturing costs, and total production costs, across the spinning, draw texturing, weaving, knitting, and finishing segments.

-of woven fabric from cotton 1-1/8" in a continuous open width process (COW) in the controlled condition of the study cost 0.94 USD/m on average in 2023 (see Figure 1, amounts exclude raw material cost and range between 0.70 UDS/m in Bangladesh and 1.54 USD/m in Italy).
-USD/m on average (range between 0.23 USD/m in Bangladesh and 0.54 USD/m in Italy).
-Weaving this yarn added an extra 0.25 USD/m the average production cost of the fabric (range between 0.14 USD/ m in Pakistan and 0.41 USD/m in Italy).
-Finally, finishing this meter of
+For example, the publication reveals that producing one meter of woven fabric from cotton 1-1/8" in a continuous open width process (COW) in the controlled condition of the study cost 0.94 USD/m on average in 2023 (see Figure 1, amounts exclude raw material cost and range between 0.70 UDS/m in Bangladesh and 1.54 USD/m in Italy).
+Spinning the yarn required for this meter of finished fabric cost 0.31 USD/m on average (range between 0.23 USD/m in Bangladesh and 0.54 USD/m in Italy).
+Weaving this yarn added an extra 0.25 USD/m the average production cost of the fabric (range between 0.14 USD/m in Pakistan and 0.41 USD/m in Italy).
+Finally, finishing this meter of woven fabric increased the final production cost by 0.38 USD/m on average (range between 0.30 USD/m in Bangladesh and 58 USD/m in Italy).